rajkorde/ExamGPTCloud/README.md

 ### Create Exam Form submission sequence diagram

 This diagram shows the simplified version of the sequence of events when the user submits a create exam form.
+For ease of understanding, the diagram has been broken into 2 parts: One for what happens when a user submits a form and uploads the study material.
+And another for the sequence of events that follow uploads of the pdf file to S3 which triggers the next set of background processing.

+**Sequence diagram for exam form submission and upload study material**

 ```mermaid
 sequenceDiagram